pingryiRT/DistributedComputing-Docs/paper.md

 Proof of Concept
 ----------------
-We have implemented a platform independant proof-of-concept client in Python to demonstrate the feasibility of such a network.
+We have implemented a platform independent proof-of-concept client in Python to demonstrate the feasibility of such a network.
 The complete code is available at (TODO put link here).
 This code works well, but has not been analyzed by a security expert and is not recommended for production use.

-Discuss accomplishments our code acheives, assumptions it makes, and weaknesses it has.
+Discuss accomplishments our code achieves, assumptions it makes, and weaknesses it has.

 Technical details of our implementation are available at (TODO put link here.
 Could be the same link as earlier in this section, but let's decide after we get it working.)